in

 Woodpile Calculator

 A cord of wood measures 4ft x 4ft x 8ft and contains 128 cubic feet in total.
-If you have a stack of wood in your yard you can use this woodpile calculator to determine its volume in total cubic feet, and how many cords you have in your supply.
+If you have a stack of wood in your yard, you can use this woodpile calculator to determine its volume in total cubic feet, and how many cords you have in your supply.

-What Size Rack For Cord Of Wood?
+What Size Rack For A Cord?

 While these are the standard sizes for firewood racks, homeowners can find other manufacturers that make racks with added length.

-The rest stack their wood on a paving stone patio, concrete, or brick, which don’t hold moisture and keep the wood dry.
+The rest stack their wood on a paving stone patio, concrete, or brick, which don’t hold moisture and keep the logs dry.
 If you’re doing the same, remember this may cause staining on the hardscape under your firewood stack.

-What Size Rack For Half Cord Of Wood?
+What Size Rack For Half Cord?

-What Size Tarp Will Cover A Cord Of Wood?
+What Size Tarp Will Cover A Cord?

-Fireplace or fire pit owners only have to stack the wood and cover the top of the stack with a tarp, but covering only the top and letting 1 or 2 inches hang down.
+Fireplace or fire pit owners only have to stack the logs and cover the top of the stack with a tarp, but covering only the top and letting 1 or 2 inches hang down.

 For airflow that helps dry the wood out, they don’t cover the sides of the stack.
-Then, they use a stake and rope in order to secure the tarp in place, while the others set some pieces of logs or bricks across the top of their tarp.
+Then, they use a stake and rope to secure the tarp in place, while the others set some pieces of logs or bricks across the top of their tarp.

-What Size Tree Equals A Cord Of Wood?
+What Size Tree Equals A Cord?

 For the number of trees needed for a cord of wood, it depends on the size of the trees.
 To make a cord of wood, it would need 50 4-inch trees, three 14-inch trees, or 10 8-inch trees (in diameter).

-Green wood, when burned, will produce less fire and more smoke.And if used in a fireplace, freshly-cut or improperly dried wood can increase creosote buildup.
-This can be dangerous especially if the wood is burned indoors because it can increase carbon monoxide level.
+Green wood, when burned, will produce less fire and heat and more smoke.
+If used in a fireplace, freshly-cut or improperly dried wood can increase creosote buildup.
+This can be dangerous, especially if the wood is burned indoors, because it can increase carbon monoxide levels.

 Seasoned/dried firewood will also cause the same issues if exposed to excess moisture.
 That’s why using a storage solution, like a tarp or rack, can be a good idea.